Division 296 tax: what it is and what it means for employers

 -

-The Division 296 tax is not yet law.
-If legislated, it will apply to individuals with superannuation balances exceeding $3 million.
-If you think you may be impacted, consider speaking with a licensed adviser or tax agent, and refer to Government or ATO updates.
+Division 296 introduces an additional tax for individuals with super balances above $3 million.
+While the law has passed, further detail is still being finalised.
+If you think you may be affected, consider speaking with a licensed financial adviser or tax professional, and refer to ATO updates.

 Key dates (based on the Bill and previous consultation material)